How to Manage Web Sites

 Note: You can add additional performance metrics on the the Monitor management page by choosing Add Metrics on the bottom of that page.
 For more information, see How to Monitor Web Sites.

-- A Quick Glancesection which includes the following summary information and links:
+- A Quick Glancesection which includes the following summary information and links (depending on your settings, some of the options listed below may not appear):

 - View Connection Strings - View your web site's database connection strings.